chnm/datascribe-site/content/resources/tutorials/reimportdata.md

 In the advanced settings tab, use the Import type dropdown to choose: "Append data to the resource: Add new data to the resource, based on an identifier for an existing resource.
 (Cannot be undone.)"

+{{< figure src="/tutorials/reimportDST-importAdvSett.png" alt="Advanced settings tab with the option to append data selected.
+The dropdown for identifier is set to Omeka Item # and the property is set to internal ID" class="docimg" >}}

 For the identifier column, chose the Omeka Item # column.
 This column is automatically created by DataScribe in the export.
 For the identifier property, choose "internal ID" (meaning the Omeka S item ID).

 ### Verify the import